jimken123/soda/steps_versioned_docs/version-v0.17.0/FileSystem/DeleteItem.md

 ---
 title: DeleteItem Step | File System Connector Documentation
 sidebar_label: DeleteItem
 description: Deletes a file or folder from the file system..
-Use this step to easily automate forensic and e-discovery workflows using Sequence.
+Use this step to easily automate forensic and e-discovery workflows using Phoenix.
 tags: [Step, FileSystem]
 hide_title: true
 hide_table_of_contents: true